top of page

 The first and primary motivator of the defamation was a woman who came to study with me, fell in love with me, and became a dear friend, But I did not return her romantic and sexual feelings; I was clear and direct with her about this from the outset.
 I will treat further down of her history of childhood sexual abuse, particularly in regards to how the trauma of that sexual history may have influenced this situation, and certainly how that history, upon deep reflection, influenced my understanding of my own judgement with regard to the whole matter.
 The second situation involved two individuals who were, at the time, in the throes of the normal confusions that often attend inconclusive attraction—a man who studied with me wonderfully and seriously for several years, and a woman in my theater company who at that time played a provisional role opposite myself in a scene from my play, at that time called, HAMLETTE AND OPHELIA.

 In the winter of 2021, that campaign and its already established platform of defamation was joined and abetted by my own ex-partner, when four months after our breakup they discovered that I had begun another intimate relationship.
 They knew better than anyone the pain that the injustice of those defamations had caused me.
 And so, refusing to assimilate the fact of our breakup and the pain of me moving on in my life, they chose to join the very defamers who formerly they had described as "evil."
 Now they conveniently used the already existing platform of hatred to leverage their pain into a vicious hatred all their own.
 It is indescribably tragic—it threatens to crack the fabric of reality—when one who has loved denies love's own substantiation because of the natural ending of a relationship.
 To completely make up things that never happened in the past in order to somehow psychologically justify the pain of the present, and to proliferate these lies in an attempt to prevent others from the simple right of reality, represents for me a kind of initiation—as if I needed somehow to understand the bowels of the human soul in order to reliably continue to love the world.
 I cannot say that I am thankful for their attempt to destroy my life; but I also cannot imagine my life without this crucible.
 And so, in some distant, most honest corner of my soul, I must be truly thankful.
 Neither will I ever diminish the love that I gave and received from this person.
 Love is eternal, and time, and the pain that can incur in time, cannot unwind the growth in the soul that two people bestowed upon each other.
-Therefore I will protect this person's identity in the public sphere—so that their life might be as beautiful as it can be—for as long as I sanely can.
+Therefore I will protect this person's identity in the public sphere—so that their life might be as beautiful as it can be—for as long as I reasonably and sanely can.

 So there are essentially three situations, and four persons, responsible for the defamation.
 I will speak about each of these in turn, below.